microsoft/aksworkshop/_entries/02-03 challenge3.md

 1. Deploy Rabbit MQ

-2. Configure captureorder to connect to RabbitMQ
+2. Configure captureorder to connect to RabbitMQ.
+Authentication needs to be configured to connect successfully.

-3. Provision Order Fulfillment and event listener containers. **Note you must deploy the shanepeckham/rabbitmqlistenerack:v5 and shanepeckham/fulfillorderack:v5 containers.**
+3. Provision Order Fulfillment and event listener containers. **Ensure you are using the most recent version of the image**

 4. Configure Order Fulfillment to store data to Azure Files